Roy-sit/sit_loipan_svg_icons/readme.md

 ##### Techniques Use:
 <p> - Created 6 logos design in AI.
 <p> - Used "section" tag to organizing and styling each logo independently in CSS.
+Tagging option includes: inline and img in html.
 <p> - Added :hover animations with "transform" / "transition" / "keyframe" / "opacity" / "scale" / "rotate".
 <p> - Applied console.log; when clicked an element with ID will be shown.